hdShang/arxiv-daily/docs/cs-RO/2025-05-31/papers/250600613v3-worldgym-world-model-as-an-environment-for-policy-evaluation.md

 ---
 layout: default
-title: WorldGym: World Model as An Environment for Policy Evaluation
+title: "WorldGym: World Model as An Environment for Policy Evaluation"
 ---

 # WorldGym: World Model as An Environment for Policy Evaluation